LiamJCates/Programming-Notes/Data Structures/Lists/List.md

 A<sub>i</sub> follows (or succeeds) A<sub>i−1</sub>
 A<sub>i−1</sub> precedes A<sub>i</sub>
 for 0 ≤ i < N
+<br/><br/>

-General List Operations
+General List Operations<br/>

 clear                 returns an empty list

 contains/find/search  Traverse and return the position of the first occurrence of an item;

 find/get              returns the element in some position, K.

-insert/add            insert some element from some position in the list (pushing subsequent items one position higher). add at position 0 is adding at the front add at position size-1 is adding an item at the end
+insert/add            insert some element into some position in the list<br/>
+(pushing subsequent items one position higher)<br/>
+  adding at position 0 is adding at the front<br/>
+  adding at position size-1 is adding an item at the end<br/>

 delete/remove         remove some element from some position in the list